Cortrah/crucible-client/README.md

 Click 'Start Game' to start it.
 Players will start accumulating mana.

-Click on 'Draw Mistle' to draw up to 5 mistles (You can draw shields, but you can't target pack buddies yet)
+Click on 'Draw Mistle' to draw up to 5 mistles (You can draw shields, but you can't target pack buddies with them yet)

 Click on a card to select it